emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 wrong, so it can be useful to see that your job finished in 2 minutes when you expected it to take 2 days.

+The next line isn’t totally necessary, but I think it can be really helpful.
+We’re using the `cat` command to print out the entire contents of our `test.R` script, which will show up in our standard output file.
+This can be handy in matching up the standard output of a particular job with the exact R script used to run it.
+Maybe you submit the same R script a couple times, making small changes in between each run.
+This way, when you go look at the standard output file for a particular job, you’ll know exactly what R code was used for that job.
+If something went wrong with that job, you’ll have that job’s exact R code to help you pinpoint the problem.

 Finally, we actually get to run the R script\!
 First, we load up R so the cluster knows we want to use it.
 Then we use `srun`, which is a SLURM command, followed by `Rscript` and the filepath of our script,